 Protecting trade secrets like these is critical to the function of many companies.
 Moreover, for some companies, the greatest threat to trade secrets comes not from competitors, but from its own employees.
 Your company’s trade secrets are usually protectable against disclosure or use by former employees or third parties.
 However, the appropriate steps must be taken to keep the information confidential.

-How Bateman IP Helps with Protecting Trade Secrets
+How Snow Christensen & Martineau Helps with Protecting Trade Secrets

-This is where Bateman IP comes in.
+This is where SCM comes in.
 Unfortunately, many companies attempt to implement confidentiality procedures after the Trade Secrets already made its way to a competitor.
 By developing and implementing protocols early, the risk of trade secret misappropriation can be reduced significantly.
-Bateman IP is experienced in working with clients to ensure that trade secret information remains confidential.
+Snow Christensen & Martineau is experienced in working with clients to ensure that trade secret information remains confidential.

-Rely on the professional expertise of the Bateman IP attorneys.
+Rely on the professional expertise of the SCM IP attorneys.
 We will guide you through protecting trade secrets that are valuable to your company.